-For use cases such as meeting real-time content (video, voice, and content share), where data is transmitted over User Datagram Protocol (UDP), we use AES-256 GCM mode to encrypt these compressed data streams.
+For real-time content in meetings (video, voice, and content share), where data is transmitted over User Datagram Protocol (UDP), we use AES-256 GCM mode to encrypt these compressed data streams.
 Additionally, for video, voice, and content share encrypted with AES, once it's encrypted, it remains encrypted as it passes through Zoom's meeting servers until it reaches another Zoom Client or a Zoom Connector, which helps translate the data to another protocol.